 I got a note from Helena Haapio in Finland today — there is a group of legal professionals & others active with the organization Lexpert who are working to innovate on preventative and visual law.
 They are design-oriented & creative, trying to make law communicated more accessibly.
 Annika Varjonen provides the text below, and lively

+Prints of this drawing available here for purchase!
 I am playing with different ways to study for my Finals.
 I decided to try out flowcharts.
 My hypothesis: the act of putting together a flowchart is itself one of the best ways to learn an area of law.
-Especially with a rule-based doctrinal class like Evidence, I think this holds true.
-I spent the
+Especially with a rule-based doctrinal class like Evidence,

 Ravel Law (above, presenting at Reinvent Law in Silicon Valley last Friday) is a start-up that grew out of Stanford Law, that is building visual tools for legal research.
 Cases’ importance to an issue would make them larger or smaller, cites would be visual links, relationships would be color coded.
 Another great visual possibility would

 The Immigration Legal Resource Center in San Francisco provides comic book explanations of common immigration scams and how to avoid them.

 some Intellectual Property Basics, Terry Fisher at ILaw

 A new social network has come out of Florida, with mom Natasha Dedis at its helm, to let users choose what ads are shown on their network, and to keep their information from being sold by the network to advertisers.
 From Andrew Couts at Digital Media: Unthink attempts to tackle the exploitation problem in a